SynthAIr/datasets/README.md

-# Datasets repository: an overview of the availabel datasets for the SynthAir Project
+# Datasets repository: an overview of the available datasets for the SynthAir Project

 One location with summary about datasets explored as part of the SynthAir project